 - Skin and breast tissue may be thicker or firmer over time.
 The area where the lump was removed may get harder.

 - The skin color of the breast and nipple may be slightly darker.

 - After therapy, your breast may feel larger or swollen or sometimes after months or years, it may appear smaller.
 Many women will not have any change in size.

-- You may notice these changes within a few weeks of treatment, while some occur over many years.
+- You may notice these changes within a few weeks of treatment, such as redness or swelling; however, some changes in size of breast or texture of skin may occur over many years.

 During and immediately after treatment the skin may be sensitive.
 Take care of the treatment area:

 - Wash gently with lukewarm water only.
 Do not scrub.
 Pat your skin dry.